I sell on Tindie

 cat /sys/bus/usb-serial/drivers/option1/new_id

 Finally Linux loaded the driver and assigned three interfaces to ttyUSB0, ttyUSB1 and ttyUSB2.
 After that the only remaining part was to configuire wvdial and run it watching how PPP interface was being established.
-Then by opening new terminal it became obvious that ifconfig reported one additional ppp0 network interface and the Internet connection was wokring again, this time via the dongle in modem mode.
+Then by opening new terminal it became obvious that ifconfig reported one additional ppp0 network interface and the Internet connection was working again, this time via the dongle in modem mode.

 Remarkably, that wvdial used only one ttyUSB0 port for AT commands and PPP transport.
 Suddenly we were stunned – what if iterfaces for AT and PPP are not interchangeable and we inadvertently swapped them, could it explain why our mbed board kept failing to open PPP?
 All we needed to do was to replace just one line with the following content: